-Combined, we spent a total of $790NOK ($92 US) for two adult 24-hour Oslo Passes.
+Combined, you’ll spend a total of $1040NOK ($100 USD) for two adult 24-hour Oslo Passes.
 You write in the time and date when you arrive at your first activity, so you don’t have to activate the pass until you get to the first activity that requires admission.

 Have a question about visiting Oslo with kids or how to spend 2 days in Oslo?
 We’d love to hear from you!
 Leave your thoughts in the comments below.